DakhaBrakha

 Bio

-DakhaBrakha is a Ukrainian group formed in Kyiv in 2004.
-Their music reflects the fundamental elements of soul and traditional Ukrainian music that however are reinvented with contemporary sonorities.
-The name DakhaBrakha, remarkable and authentic at the same time, means “Give/Take” in ancient Ukrainian.
+DakhaBrakha is a quartet of Ukrainian origin, formed in Kiev in 2004, which aims to reflect on the fundamental elements of soul and traditional Ukrainian music by reinventing them for more contemporary needs.
+The name DakhaBrakha, remarkable and authentic at the same time, means ‘Give/Take’ in ancient Ukrainian.

-The group was born at Kyiv Contemporary Art Centre from the initiative of the artistic director Vladyslav Troitskyi, whose influence stays in the group’s performances full of special effects.
+The group was formed at the Kiev Centre for Contemporary Art from the idea of the visionary artistic director Vladyslav Troitskyi, whose influence remains in the group’s performances, which are never performed without special effects.

-The group is composed of Marko Halanevych (voice, darbouka, tabla, didgeridoo, accordion, trombone), Iryna Kovalenko (voice, djembe, accordion, percussions, piano, žalejka), Olena Tsybulska (voice, percussions, garmon), and Nina Garenetska (voice, cello, percussions).
-DakhaBrakha’s goal is to «create a new musical style that is composed mainly by Ukrainian popular and ancient melodies with African, Bulgarian and Hungarian influences» in order to get the modern generation closer to the magical folklore of this country.
+The group consists of Marko Halanevych (voice, darabouka, tabla, didgeridoo, accordion, trombone), Iryna Kovalenko (voice, djembe, accordion, percussion, piano, žalejka), Olena Tsybulska (voice, percussion, garmon) and Nina Garenetska (voice, cello, percussion), has as its mission ‘to create a new style of music that consists mainly of the most popular and ancient Ukrainian melodies, with the addition of some African sounds and Bulgarian or Hungarian ideas’, in an effort to bring the contemporary generation closer to the magnetic folklore of this land.

-The group is considered a cultural phenomenon in Ukraine and attracts an audience that is fascinated by their aggressive sound which is mixed with tribal rhythms and hectic voices.
-Alongside their personal career, DakhaBrakha is also the “resident” band at Dark Theatre, recognized worldwide as a leader in the production of avant-garde shows which combine theatre, music, and dance.
+The group is considered a cult phenomenon in Ukraine and attracts a discerning audience that is captivated by their aggressive sound combined with tribal rhythms and frenetic vocals.
+In addition to performing concerts as a band in their own right, DakhaBrakha are also the ‘resident’ band of Dark Theatre, a theatre that is recognised throughout Europe as a leading producer of avant-garde shows and combines the group’s songs with theatre and dance.

-In 2016 DakhaBrakha published The Road, an album dedicated to their land in a very difficult moment, and they performed in Italy at Triennale Milano Teatro as part of Music after Music festival.
+In 2016, DakhaBrakha released The Road, an album they dedicated to their homeland at a very difficult time for the country, and performed in Italy, at the Triennale Milano Teatro, as part of the Music after Music festival.

 music